ModelingValueGroup/jdclare/README.md

 Examples
 -------------------

 The best way to learn a language is to go through some examples.
-You can run these examples yourself by importing the projects in your favorite IDE.
+You can run these examples yourself by importing the project org.modelingvalue.jdclare.examples in your favorite IDE.
 Note that JDclare requires Java 9 or higher.

 *Example 1: HelloUniverse* [HelloUniverse](https://github.com/ModelingValueGroup/jdclare/blob/master/org.modelingvalue.jdclare.examples/src/org/modelingvalue/jdclare/examples/HelloUniverse.java)